167

 |Swans::metaphorically representing sages [haṁsā]| travel the pathway of the sun,

-they move through the sky with their |psychic powers::supernormal abilities, psychic potency, spiritual power [iddhi]|;
+those with |psychic powers::supernormal abilities, psychic potency, spiritual power [iddhi]| move through the sky;

-The |steadfast::intelligent one, stable, wise [dhīra]| are emancipated from the world,
+the |steadfast::intelligent one, stable, wise [dhīra]| are emancipated from the world,

 having conquered |Māra::embodiment of all forces that keeps beings trapped in the cycle of rebirth [māra]| and his army.